142894555727

 Check your bank account and Cash App transactions regularly for any suspicious activity.
 Review your credit report occasionally for discrepancies, too.

-If you think you’re under threat of identity theft, you can set up a fraud alert on your credit report to put the relevant agencies on notice.
-You should also use a free tool like Avast Hack Check, which is included with Avast Secure Browser, to see if any of your passwords have been exposed in a data breach.
-If so, quickly change your passwords to help secure compromised accounts.
+If you suspect identity theft, set up a fraud alert on your credit report to put the relevant agencies on notice.
+Then use a free tool like Avast Hack Check, which is included with our private browser, to see if any of your passwords have been exposed in a data breach.
+If compromised, update your passwords immediately to protect your accounts.

 Don’t click suspicious links

 Cash App scams often involve links to unsecured websites made to look legit.
 Or they can lead to malware that steals data and spies on you.
-Clicking suspicious links can not only drain your wallet, but it can damage your device or send you to the dark corners of the internet.
+Clicking suspicious links can drain your wallet, damage your device, or send you to the dark corners of the internet.
 Our website safety check guide can teach you the warning signs to watch out for.

 Use strong, unique passwords